the-swerve/temple/readme.md

 Where `data_model` is an object containing your view's data that will emit events when its properties are changed.

-`element` can be a query selector string, a DOM Node, an array of Nodes, or a NodeList.
+`element` can be a DOM Node, an array of Nodes, or a NodeList.
 You can repeatedly render the view into any number number of elements.

 # interpolation